Economic Value Added (EVA) and Infinite Banking

 Economic Value Added (EVA) is a little-known, but impressively effective measure to boost your profitability.

-Coca-Cola, AT&T, Quaker Oats, CSX, and Briggs and Stratton helped the term rise to prominence when they adopted EVA in the 80s and 90s.
+Coca-Cola, AT&T, Quaker Oats, CSX, and Briggs and Stratton helped the term rise to prominence when they adopted economic profit, or EVA, in the 80s and 90s.
 Focus on this insightful accounting measure resulted in an overwhelming increase in business value, stock price, and profits.

 Because of attention to increasing EVA, Quaker Oats shifted their production schedule.
 Rather than using big sales promotions to spike production at each quarter’s end, they leveled out with more consistent production.
 Then, instead of requiring large warehouse volume they more efficiently used their real estate, by stocking more consistently.
 With fewer warehouses and staff, they reduced costs.
 This put their company on the map as they launched into long-term sustainability.

 CSX implemented Economic Value Added by shrinking labor and fuel costs, along with the number of containers, trailers and locomotive fleet.
 At the same time, they boosted freight volume, significantly enhancing profits.

 In each case, the shift to improving EVA had more invested capital working harder, more of the time.
 This increased the productivity of each dollar at work.

 Over time, different consulting firms have called this profit measurement by different names.
 But Stern Stewart & Co. of New York City popularized the term Economic Value Added.